AlubJ/BactaTank-Classic/docs/editing/textures.md

 Cubemaps are a special case in the `*_PC.GHG` model files.
 A single cubemap counts as 6 individual textures, as each face of a cubemap count as their own texture.
 At the moment, you cannot replace a none-cubemap texture with a cubemap.
 You can replace a cubemap texture with a new one though.

 ## Example Textures
 Here are some examples of textures.
-Normal maps should always be exported with `DXT5`/`BC3` because the red and alpha channel are swapped around.
+Normal maps should always be exported with `DXT5`/`BC3` because the red and alpha channel are swapped around, and the extra bits for the alpha channel produce higher quality normal maps.
 ![Triple Dot Button](https://i.imgur.com/cBbqqsj.png)<br>